 Coronavirus infection usually occurs through close contact with a person who has it, through coughs and sneezes or hand contact.
 A person can also be infected by touching contaminated surfaces if they do not wash their hands.
-To reduce the risk to the public, the NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

 We can all help stop the virus from spreading if we take precautions.
 This means you should: